-Both options use your homes equity as a way to finance any repairs or pay down debt and offer the potential for lower rates.
+Both options use your homes equity as a way to finance any repairs or pay down debt.
 What it boils down to is whether or not you want one monthly payment or two.

 If you’re not sure which option to go for, schedule a no cost, no obligation consultation with one of our home loan experts.

 ¹We cannot and do not guarantee payment examples applicability or accuracy in regards to your individual circumstances.
 All examples are hypothetical and are for illustrative purposes.